 - Liquidizing smoothies and milkshakes;

-- Additionally, they are perfect in shaving and crushing ice;
+- Additionally, they are perfect for shaving and crushing ice;

 - If you need to whip cream, blend the soup or make mayo and sauces, this machine will do it for you;